 - Roof carpentry, which is a subtype of rough carpentry with an emphasis on roofs.
 Roof carpenters construct trusses, beams, and rafters.

-Becoming A Carpenter
+How To Become A Carpenter

 In many small towns across America, carpenters are born into their jobs.
 Their parents are carpenters or work in construction, and they learn by observation.
 Some sign up for summer jobs or handy work here and there, and they gain new experience, money, and know-how.